 The New York City Sexual Harassment Lawyer Derek Smith Law Group, PLLC handles a multitude of cases that involve sexual harassment in New York City.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 877.469.5297 or email at email@example.com.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or email at firstname.lastname@example.org.

 - How Employees Can Take Paid Leave While Schools Are Closed - September 14, 2020

 - George Floyd’s Death Opens Communications About Race at Work - June 19, 2020